On generically non-reduced components of Hilbert schemes of smooth curves: Abstract

 \section{Abstract}

-In this article we generalize the well-known example due to Mumford for a generically non-reduced component of the Hilbert scheme of curves in $\p3$ whose general element is smooth.
-The example considers smooth curves in smooth cubic surfaces in $\p3$.
-In this article we give similar examples of generically non-reduced component of the Hilbert scheme of curves in $\p3$, for every integer $d \ge 5$, whose general element is a smooth curve contained in a smooth degree $d$ surface in $\p3$ and not in any surface of smaller degree.
-The techniques used are motivated by the study of Noether-Lefschetz locus.
+A classical example of Mumford gives a generically non-reduced component of the Hilbert scheme of smooth curves in $\p3$ such that a general element of the component is contained in a smooth cubic hypersurface in $\p3$.
+In this article we use techniques from Hodge theory to give further examples of such (generically non-reduced) components of Hilbert schemes of smooth curves without any restriction on the degree of the hypersurface containing it.
+As a byproduct we also obtain generically non-reduced components of certain Hodge loci.